A glossary of working definitions

 Ageism: Prejudiced thoughts and discriminatory actions based on differences in age; usually that of younger persons against older.

-Ally: A person of one social identity group who stands up in support of members of another group; typically member of dominant group standing beside member(s) of targeted group; e.g., a man arguing for equal pay for women.
+Ally: A person of one social identity group who stands up in support of members of another group; typically member of dominant group standing beside member(s) of targeted group; e.g., a man advocating for equal pay for women.

 Appropriation: Adopting elements of a different culture without understanding, credit, or permission.
 This occurs when a dominant culture takes from a minority culture and involves a power imbalance.